What are platform alerts?

 - suppression time

-- alert actions (such as emails)
+- alert actions (such as sending an email or starting a custom script)

 You can also view the complete list of default parameters for platform alerts in